 - Surveillance of the independent contractors´ labor compliance to avoid claims from their employees;

 - Confidentiality, non-compete, and non-solicitation covenants;

 - Protection of employees’ personal data, data processing and transfer between related companies or to third parties;

 - Assistance with mutual termination agreements and retirement programs;

-- Designing and implementing downsizing policies, and the winding up of operations
+- Design and implementation of downsizing policies, and winding up of operations;

 - Assistance in the negotiation and drafting of collective bargaining agreements and company labor agreements;

 - Registration with the Renure (Single National Registry for Companies Requesting Foreign Workers) and corporate immigration procedures for companies sponsoring foreign nationals for work visas and transitory or permanent residence status;

 - Expatriate personnel.

 - Assistance and representation in labor settlements before the SECLO or the corresponding agencies;